merkle-open/generator-nitro/app/templates/project/docs/nitro.md

 Exceptions:

-* Component folders must match terrific classes, therefore they are case-sensitive.
+* Component folders must match JS classes, therefore they are case-sensitive.
 * TerrificJS uses upper case for its namespace `T` and class names `T.Module.Example`

-Use the component helper with the *exact* component name:
+So, use the component helper with the *exact* component name:

     {{component 'NavMain'}}